kapouer/express-dom/README.md

   This defines separate pools (and queues) for allocating instances.
   Used in conjonction with `prioritize` helper (installed by default), it helps avoiding deadlocks when a page needs other pages during its prerending.

+* settings.load.disable
+  Disable load phase.
+Only the prepare phase will run.
+  Can be set per request (by a prepare plugin or helper), or as default (dom.settings.develop sets dom.settings.load.disable).
+  New in version 5.8.0.

 ## Bundled plugins